universalweb/Whitepaper/WhitePaper.md

 <h4 id="dcerts">DOMAIN CERTIFICATES</h4>

 <p>Domain certificates provide routing, cryptography, and additional details associated with a hostname.
 Domain certificates are signed by 3 or more keypairs: Ephemeral, Master, and an authorized Domain Registrar.
-To establish a successful handshake, the domain certificate and a valid signature is required.
-Domain certificates can also be linked to a real entity or business if the propper procedure is undergone which shows that they are indeed a legitimate match.</p>
+To establish a successful handshake, the domain certificate and multiple valid signatures are required.
+Domain certificates can also be linked to a real entity or business if the propper validation procedure is undergone.
+By linking these two people are able to easily identify an entity on or offline with something as simple as a QR code.</p>

+<p>An intersting feature of domain certificates is that they could be used as a real world form of DNS.
+Certificates can be stored in a QR code, displayed as an image, or printed out then displayed in store fronts or shared among people.
+This would allow anyone to sort of physically do a DNS request which is something we find quite cool in and of itself.
+You can have these on products so that users could never be exposed to DNS attacks in the process or have a quick, secure, and easy way to get to a Website.
+If an attacker taped a QR code to a store front so long as they are displayed the destination domain they can't be duped.
+Additionally, there is a public blockchain backed naughty list for bad actors for domains as well as identities with a distinction made for both to make sure users can have the best information at hand to help identify bad actors.</p>

-<p>The domain's ephemeral certificate also acts as a wallet that stores funds for any puzzles it distributes to clients.
+<p>The domain's ephemeral certificate also acts as a Viat wallet that stores funds for any puzzles it distributes to clients.
 A portion of the mined Viat is sent to the Viat wallet that is the public key which is stored inside domain certificates.</p>

 <p>Since domain certificates also serve as Viat wallets it allows things like ecommerce, crowd funding, and a shift to rely less on ad revenue and more on enjoyable content.
 By providing ways for users to easily donate to their favorite sites the sites can rely less on advertisers and more on customer satisfaction as a result.
 However, such a mechanism needs to be easy, integrated, and detached from the typical payment gateways.
 The service nor the client should have to implement a library or plugin in order to have this functionality.
 Therefore, the only true solution is one that is tightly integrated into the Web and is as easy as a few clicks.
 No forums or signup processes required.
 If such a processes was required for a certain entity to abide by the local laws they could implement an additional easy request that would call for such information.
 Again such info could be easily saved as part of a profile and cryptographically signed in and of itself.</p>